How Does a Steam Generator Work?

 Before the water passes through the solenoid valve, it first passes through a master shutoff valve.
 This is a simple mechanical valve and can be used to cut off the water supply to the steam generator when it needs to be serviced.

-As the steam builds up pressure, it passes into the outtake pipe which is connected to the steam bath.
+As the steam builds up pressure, it passes into a pipe which is connected to the steam bath.
 The steam then passes through the steam heads which are controlled by either an on/off switch or a timer.
 The on/off switch causes the steam head to protrude from the wall of the steam bath, allowing steam to come out.

 Optional timers can also be used to limit the amount of time that steam is generated and to turn off the steam generator automatically.